JosephYostos/Compliance-workshop/01-connect-cluster/assignment.md

 **Installation process will take around 5 minutes**

-Use the terminal to check the calico cloud instalation status:
+Use the terminal to check the Calico Cloud installation status:

 ```
 kubectl get installer default --namespace calico-cloud -o jsonpath --template '{.status}{"\n"}'
 ```

-once installtion complete the state will change from **installing** to **done**
+once installtion is complete the state will change from **installing** to **done**

-you can also montior the installation status from the `managed clusters` page in claico UI
+Check the installation status from the `managed clusters` page in Calico Cloud

 ![Image Description](../assets/Monitor-installation.png)